 Sport England are working with the government to help the public and the sector understand how these changes will take effect and will publish and share more information as soon as it's available.
-Please see the new guidance on spending time outside and the guidance on access to green spaces.
+Please see the Guidance for the public on the phased return of outdoor sport and recreation in England

 Remember to check government advice if you think you have any symptoms linked to coronavirus.